 Every effort is made to obtain relevant data and monitor the performance of stocks (attainment of Conservation Limits) at the river level and consequently to assess the status of individual riverine stocks.
-Several sources of information are used in this process and the actual data inputs used in the catch advice models and risk assessment are shown in Appendix VI.
+Several sources of information are used in this process.